 “In Derrick Brooks Charities Rites of Passage Mentoring Program, mentors believe in sisterhood, making a positive impact in young ladies lives and acknowledging GOD in all we do.”

 The Rites of Passage Program is designed for females in grades 3-12.
-The program’s focus is to mentor young ladies through 8 monthly three hour educational workshops with emphasis on but not limited to: character building, self- discipline, ancestral history, community service, human rights, etiquette, health and hygiene and leadership skills.
+The program’s focus is to mentor young ladies through nine monthly four-hour educational workshops with an emphasis on but not limited to: character building, self- discipline, ancestral history, community service, human rights, etiquette, health and hygiene and leadership skills.
 The Rites of Passage Program begins in September and concludes in May.
-The young ladies of Rites of Passage will also participate in the Martin Luther King Day Parade, Santa Fest and a Thanksgiving Community Service project.

 Mentor and Volunteer Requirements

 Mentor and Volunteer Training Topics

 All mentors and volunteers must go through a training session before becoming a mentor or volunteer.
 Training consists of the following topics:

 Derrick Brooks Charities Rites of Passage Female Mentoring Program Updates